 1. Help her write a vision and create goals.

 I find it counter-productive to tell students they should abstain from sex until they get married or even hold off until they’re adults, without helping them envision what they want their future to look like.

-When teens can visualize what they stand to gain in the future (achieving their goals), they’re much more receptive to putting off unnecessary distractions in the present (having sex).
+When teens can visualize what they stand to gain in the future (i.e. achieving their goals), they’re much more receptive to putting off unnecessary distractions in the present (i.e. having sex).

 That’s why I suggest helping your daughter write a vision and set goals for each new school year.
 What GPA will she earn?
 Which extra-curricular activities will she participate in?
 What boundaries will she establish for dating?
 Who are the friends she’ll hang out with?

-You can even make it fun by hosting a vision party for your daughter and her friends, like this mom did for her son.
+You can even make it fun by hosting a vision party for your daughter and her friends, like one of my blog readers did for her son.